Denhonator/KHPCSpeedrunTools/2FMMods/readme.txt

 NoGummi:
 - As worlds get unlocked, you can enter them without having to do gummi missions

+Autosave:
+- Automatically saves the latest continue state to a local file
+- Load the autosave by holding select when loading any save

 AutoAttack:
 - Allows physically attacking continuously by holding attack button.